 This article explores the relationship that your business needs to have with AI.
 Among the issues I consider are: your business goals, the price of AI, how it can help your company get ahead of your competition, and security.

 You have a unique set of business goals

-The first thing that you should consider is where AI fits into your company’s unique business goals, as for each goal there will be a range of different AI enhancement options.
+The first thing that you should consider is where AI apps fit into your company’s unique business goals, as for each goal there will be a range of different AI enhancement options.

 This is to ensure you are bringing the relevant qualities AI offers to the areas of your business that will benefit from the technology.
 For instance, you may want to consider updating your operations to:

 1. Increase customer service capabilities

 AI chatbots can help homepage visitors complete transactions without having to speak to a real-life person.
 You can also use AI to collect customer service feedback and improve your team’s productivity.
 AI-led customer service tools can even make it possible for customers to track their deliveries or raise query tickets, without human intervention.
 Self-service technologies like order tracking take some of the responsibility for mundane tasks away from your staff.

 2. Reduce inefficiencies in your supply chain

 AI in your supply chain means that your solutions and frameworks will be constantly improving themselves and developing over time.
 The best way to use AI is to enable autonomous action – like having AI-assisted machines monitor POS data and make predictions about future purchase habits and consumption trends.
 This kind of real-time data could have a major positive kickback from a scalability and roll-out perspective.